Sunday, August 10, 2014

 Although not post-1830, note:

-useful book addressing this topic is that of Ross W. Warner:
+useful book addressing this topic is that of Ross W. Warner, The Fulfillment of Book of Mormon Prophecies (Hawkes Publishing, 1975)

-The book is based on an MA dissertation at BYU.
+The book is an expanded version of his MA dissertation from BYU.
 Fortunately, the thesis is available online:

 If anyone knows of other good resources, feel free to drop me an email at ScripturalMormonismATgmailDOTcom